jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) a choice made by the New Zealand government under the agreement allows, as described or contemplated in the agreement, the person a permitted choice.
 (2) The person is authorised to make, do, or not do, as described or contemplated by the agreement, the permitted choice, and to do or not do anything necessarily incidental to giving effect to the permitted choice.
 (3) The obligations in this Part are modified to the extent necessary to give effect to anything authorised by subsection (2) (for example: a permitted choice, authorised by subsection (2), as to using 1 of 2 due diligence procedures contemplated by the agreement means that the chosen procedure would be part of the required due diligence procedures for the purposes of section 185H).
-(4) The Commissioner must publish an appropriate notice of a choice made or revoked by the New Zealand government under the agreement in a publication chosen by the Commissioner.
+(4) The Commissioner must publish an appropriate notice of a choice made or revoked by the New Zealand government under the agreement.
 (5) A person's permitted choice and a choice made by the New Zealand government under the agreement are treated as part of the agreement for the purposes of this Part and section BH 1 of the Income Tax Act 2007.
 (6) Subsections (2) to (5) do not apply to a choice or course of action or inaction listed in subsection (7) (an excluded choice).
 (7) For the purposes of subsection (6), the following are excluded choices: